Common, less common and rare cancers

 It is important you know who to contact if you have questions about your care or appointments.
 There is usually someone who co-ordinates your care.
 In England, this is your keyworker.
 In other parts of the UK, it may be a clinical nurse specialist.

 You may find it helpful to keep a record of your treatment and appointments.
 Or you could ask a friend or family member to help with this.
-You can download our Macmillan organiser or order a paper version.
+You can also order our Macmillan organiser.

 Clinical trials are medical research studies involving people.
 This type of research helps doctors find what treatments work best for people with rare cancers.
 Cancer research has helped ensure that twice as many children in the UK survive cancer now, compared to 40 years ago.